Introduction

 Problem: Failure to perform periodic maintenance.
 Dirty pinch roller or capstan can cause uneven tape speed and damage media.
 Buildup of oxide residue on the read/write head can interfere with proper operation.

-Solution: Perform periodic maintenance as outlined in the Atari 410 Operator's Manual.
+Solution: Perform periodic maintenance as outlined in the Atari 410 Program cassette recorder Field Service Manual (FD100004).

 Servicer #2 Peripheral Connection